USEPA/BMDS/docs/source/installation.md

 (multiple-versions)=
 ### Installing Multiple Versions of BMDS Desktop

-It is possible to install multiple version of BMDS Desktop on your computer if you'd like to run different versions for different projects.
-Follow the [environment guide](part-2) above, and create a new environment for each version.
-Then, active the environment.
-You cannot have multiple versions installed in the same environment.
+It is possible to install multiple versions of BMDS Desktop on your computer.
+You can even run different version of BMDS Desktop for different projects.
+For example, you may start an assessment using one version of BMDS Desktop and continue using that version for consistency, but may want to use a newer version for a different assessment.
+You can install the same version of BMDS Desktop in multiple separate environments, with each dedicated to a specific assessment project.
+That way, all datasets and results are clustered in their own isolated, reproducible environment.

+Follow the [environment guide](part-2) above and create a new environment for each version.
+Then, activate the environment.

+You cannot install multiple versions of BMDS Desktop in the same environment.

 (uninstalling-bmds-desktop)=
 ### Uninstalling BMDS Desktop

-After [activating your environment](activate-venv), you can uninstall:
+After [activating your environment](activate-venv), you can uninstall BMDS Desktop with the following command:

 ```bash
 python -m pip uninstall bmds-desktop
 ```

-You can remove the environment if you'd like as well.
+You can also remove the environment:

 ::::{tab-set}